ultraq/icu-message-formatter/README.md

     - the object which matched the key of the block being processed
     - any format options associated with the block being processed
     - the locale to use for formatting
-    - the object of placeholder data given to the original `format` call
+    - the object of placeholder data given to the original `format`/`process` call
-    - and the `format` function itself (see below) so that sub-messages can be processed by type handlers
+    - and the `process` function itself (see below) so that sub-messages can be processed by type handlers

 #### format(message, values = {})